AMWA-TV/ms-05-01/docs/Control Model.md

 1. New classes are defined by inheritance from existing ones.

-1. A new ("child") class must implement all the properties, methods, and events of the class ("parent") from which it inherits.
+1. A new ("child") class MUST implement all the properties, methods, and events of the class ("parent") from which it inherits.

-1. A child class may expand its parent's definition by:

-    1. Defining additional properties, methods, and/or events; and/or
+1. A child class can expand its parent's definition by defining additional properties, methods, and/or events.

-    1. Augmenting the definitions of existing properties, methods, and/or events, In this case, the enhanced definitions must support all functions defined by the parent class.

-1. A child class's inherited elements must retain the respective element IDs (see [Identification](Identification.md)) from its parent class.
+1. A child class's inherited elements MUST retain the respective element IDs (see [Identification](Identification.md)) from its parent class.

 ## Class hierarchy

 For NCA to meet its interoperability objectives, a repertoire of common control class models are defined in the [NMOS Control Framework](https://specs.amwa.tv/ms-05-02).
-These classes are defined in the NCA control model, via an inheritance hierarchy of control classes that descends from **NcObject**.
+These classes are defined in the NCA control model, via an inheritance hierarchy of control classes that descends from [NcObject](https://specs.amwa.tv/ms-05-02/branches/v1.0-dev/docs/Framework.html#ncobject).

 NCA Control classes are specified in several categories and subcategories.
-Each category or subcategory has its own base class that inherits directly from **NcObject**.
+Each category or subcategory has its own base class that inherits directly or indirectly from [NcObject](https://specs.amwa.tv/ms-05-02/branches/v1.0-dev/docs/Framework.html#ncobject).
 All the classes in a category inherit from that category's base class.
 Thus, each category is a subtree of the overall hierarchy.

 Figure **NCA Control Model** illustrates the NCA class tree, and shows the categories.